sharpeningNN/MMPN/README.md

 # MMPN
-MMPN is a pansharpening method which will be released in publication
+MMPN is a pansharpening method.
+Coming soon!